balena-io/debugging-masterclass/README.md

     carried out if any of the unit files are changed whilst the system is running.

-This last command may sound a bit confusing, but take a quick example.
-Imagine that you need to dynamically change the `resin-supervisor.service` unit file for some reason (maybe to increase the healthcheck timeout on a very slow system).
-Once that change has made, you'll want to restart the service.
-However, first, you need to reload the unit file as this is changed from the loaded version.
+This last command may sound a bit confusing but consider the following.
+Imagine that you need to dynamically change the `resin-supervisor.service` unit file to increase the healthcheck timeout on a very slow system.
+Once that change has been made, you'll want to restart the service.
+However, first, you need to reload the unit file as this has changed from the loaded version.
 To do this, you'll run `systemctl daemon-reload` and then `systemctl restart resin-supervisor.service` to restart the Supervisor.

 In general, there are some core services that need to execute for a device to